xiaoland/xiaoland/.github/instructions/using-figma.instructions.md

 ---
 applyTo: "**/*.tsx"
-description: "Apply when using Figma MCP"
+description: "Only when using Figma MCP"
 ---

 - use `span` for text, not `p`